Don’t Miss Out on Your Benefits by Failing to Investigate

 According to the Pew Research Center, approximately half of Alabamians obtain their insurance through their employer’s benefit plans.
 Many Alabamians also purchase individual insurance products, like an Individual Disability Income insurance policy.
 Combined, your work and personal insurance policies constitute your family’s safety net.

 The first and most important step when trying to pick up the pieces after a life-altering event is to consult with an attorney who can identify both the obvious claims (a car crash, an illness, a defective product) and how your claim affects your safety net insurance products.

-We handle cases involving disability insurance for both ERISA (employer provided) and non-ERISA (private policies) claims.
-The difference between these two broad mechanics is quite substantial, and each claim is unique.
+We handle cases involving disability insurance for both ERISA (employer-provided) and non-ERISA (private policies) claims.
+The difference between these two broad categories of claims is quite substantial, and each claim is unique.
 Non-ERISA claims are subject to different laws in each state, so it is important to seek legal help regardless.
 Even determining whether ERISA applies to a claim can be difficult in many cases, and insurers routinely take advantage of this uncertainty.

 Disability Insurance Claims

 Disability insurance provides a vital safety net for you and your family.
 You were smart enough to plan for the unexpected by purchasing disability insurance.
 That you paid premiums for the policy from your own account or through payroll deduction at your job should not matter when it comes time to file your claim.
 Sadly, as we will explain, it does matter.